CaptDowner/ttalk/README.md

 phrases and recording of phrases in their native language.
 Ruby and Rails contributors are always welcome, so please fork away.

+Can you please help me?
+Fuck that!
+I need to go to bed.
+I need to go to the bathroom.
+Let's eat.
+now
+I'm hot.
+Please help me?
+That's good.
+That's great.
+What do you want?
+You look great.
+Judy
+Julianne
+Heather
+Sarah